 The operating agreements for each equity method investment specify distributions from operations and upon liquidation that may be disproportionate to the members' relative ownership percentages.
 Distributions are made to the members in proportion to, and in repayment of, various categories of capital contributions plus certain preferred returns, after which distributions are made to the members in proportion to their membership interests.
 To reflect the substance of these arrangements, we measure our proportionate share of the earnings or losses of each equity method investment using the hypothetical liquidation at book value ("HLBV") method, which is a balance sheet oriented approach to determine our share of earnings or losses that reflects changes in our claims to the net assets of each equity method investment.
 Due to the presence of basis differences and liquidation preferences, we use the recast financial statements approach in applying the HLBV method whereby we recast the financial statements of each entity to reflect our perspective or basis (thus eliminating the basis differences) when determining our share of the earnings or losses.
-Our proportionate share of earnings or losses of the equity method investment return thresholds.
-Our equity method investment balance is subsequently adjusted for our share of earnings and losses, cash contributions and distributions.
+Our proportionate share of earnings or losses of the equity method investments follow the entities' distribution priorities, which may change upon the achievement of certain investment return thresholds.
+Our equity method investment balance is subsequently adjusted for our share of earnings and losses, cash contributions and distributions